Protect Your Corn Yields from Insect Pests

 For more information, read our full article on why a wet 2019 won’t wash away 2020 insect pressure.

-Control the corn rootworm life cycle
+Interrupt the corn rootworm life cycle

 In the spring, CRW larvae hatch from eggs that survived in the soil over the winter months.
 The carbon dioxide given off by young corn roots attracts the worms, which immediately begin feeding.
 The resulting damage to the root system can destabilize the entire plant.